garrandall/popular-music-data/tracks/sos-jonas-brothers.md

 With awkward situations, empty conversations

-Ooh, this is an S.O.S
+Oh this is an S.O.S
 Don't wanna second guess
 This is the bottom line, it's true
 I gave my all for you